baehyunsol/Sodigy/Purity.md

 `run(x1: T, x2: U, .., xn: V): T`

-`run` is an action that helps you run code synchronoushly.
+`run` is a function that helps you run code synchronoushly.

 - Impure
 - Input: arbitrary number of inputs (at least one)